charantejasparimi/PSQL_CursorBasedPagination/README.md

-# CSV File Management App
+# Cursor Based Pagination POSTGRESQL

 Project is a simple web application that allows users to upload, view, paginate, and export CSV files in different formats (CSV, PDF).
 The app is built with a **ReactJS** frontend and **NodeJS** backend, connected to a PostgreSQL database.